lydell/elm-safe-virtual-dom/README.md

 > - June 2025: Multiple people on Discord starts trying it out.
 They find a few bugs, which I never ran into at Insurello, but I manage to fix them quickly.
 > - July 2025: Some more bugs are fixed.
 > - September 2025: [StorageMart](https://www.storage-mart.com/) starts using this in production.
-> - November 2025: [NoRedInk](https://www.noredink.com/) starts using this in production, and write a [very helpful blog post on how they adopted it](https://blog.noredink.com/post/800011916366020608/adopting-elm-safe-virtual-dom).
+> - November 2025: [NoRedInk](https://www.noredink.com/) starts using this in production, and they write a [very helpful blog post on how they adopted it](https://blog.noredink.com/post/800011916366020608/adopting-elm-safe-virtual-dom).
 They go from thousands of virtual DOM related errors per day to zero.
 This also uncovers one more bug that is fixed.

 To use this project, you need to know: